osmanx8/ethereum-pumpfun-smart-contract/README.md

 # PumpFun EVM Smart Contract

-The **Pump.fun EVM Smart Contract** brings the power of viral, one-click token creation to the **EVM-Compatible blockchain**, mirroring the simplicity and virality of the original **Pump.fun** on Solana.
-This version is built natively for **Monad's EVM-compatible testnet**, with full support for **Uniswap liquidity migration**, enabling instant tradability in the broader Ethereum ecosystem.
+The **EVM Pumpfun Smart Contract** is designed to facilitate the creation of customizable tokens on EVM-compatible blockchains.
+This contract mirrors the functionality of the original Pump.fun on Solana, enabling seamless liquidity migration to Uniswap for enhanced trading opportunities.
+Currently deployed on the Monad Testnet, it is crafted with scalability and decentralization in mind.

 ---